AdvancedModelEngineeringSS21/uml-glsp/OpenPoints.md

 # Open Points regarding our implementation

+## ToDos Heute:
+- [x] Remove Generalization Impl
+- [x] Make use case visible when placed initially
+- [ ] Make Package have body to show stuff in it
+- [ ] Strichlierte Lines mit Pfeilspitze

 ## Questions
 - Package vs Component for Subsystem?
 - With which other elements can actors be linked up?